ericmichael/hangman_assignments/gameriot-1-setup.md

 #### Story

 There was a *now infamous* time at GameRiot (on a larger project) where a developer made huge mistake.
 Not to name names, but his name was Dave.
 He was a rockstar researcher from MIT who had written a ton of papers on low-level network optimization algorithms.
-He once pushed some network code directly to master and basically broke multiplayer for any Duty of War players who got the update.
+He once pushed some network code directly to master and basically broke multiplayer for any **Duty of War** players who got the update.
 This was before GameRiot had their stuff together.
 You can imagine how *angry* Mr. Stark was (thats what everyone calls him).
-Literally, GameRiot's stock dropped overnight and caused Mr. Stark's shares in GameRiot to lose **millions** in value.
-Duty of War is their flagship game and they make a *killing* in in-app purchases.
+Literally, GameRiot's stock dropped overnight and caused Mr. Stark's shares in GameRiot to lose **millions** in value. **Duty of War** is their flagship game and they make a *killing* in in-app purchases.
 Hats and weird stuff.
 Needless to say, that developer did not last long at GameRiot.
 Anytime something breaks in production at GameRiot now, it's called *pulling a Dave*.
 No one wants to be caught *pulling a Dave*.

 Rick was a little careless in his workflow.
 He thought as long as he wrote tests that he didn't have to use version control, yet.
 He figured it was a brand new project, that he could wait on that.
 He didn't realize that at any moment in time, new people can be brought onto a team, or you could leave a team.
 It is important to use version control so that you have a history of all your changes.
 But with the right tools and setup, you can be sure that the **master** branch of your code is always working.
 You can also make sure that all new code you add must be reviewed by someone else before it gets merged to **master**.
 This helps catch any missing tests, style issues, or other bugs.

+Your direct supervisor, Edgar Gutierrez has been tasked with making sure you continue working on this project correctly.
+Setup Github for correctly, protect master, configure for code review, setup CI/CD, and fix the bugs in the project.